Ecological literacy: Overview

 Ecoliteracy concerns understanding the principles of organisation of ecosystems and their potential application to understanding how to build a sustainable human society.
 It combines the sciences of systems and ecology in drawing together elements required to foster learning processes toward a deep appreciation of nature and our role in it.
 Systems thinking is the recognition of the world as an integrated whole rather than a collection of individual elements.
 Within systems thinking, basic principles of organization become more important than the analysis of various components of the system in isolation.
 Ecological literacy and systems thinking implies a recognition of the manner in which all phenomenon are part of networks that define the way that element functions.
 Systems thinking is necessary to understand complex interdependence of ecological systems, social systems and other systems on all levels.

 According to Fritjof Capra, "In the coming decades, the survival of humanity will depend on our ecological literacy – our ability to understand the basic principles of ecology and to live accordingly.
 This means that ecoliteracy must become a critical skill for politicians, business leaders, and professionals in all spheres, and should be the most important part of education at all levels – from primary and secondary schools to colleges, universities, and the continuing education and training of professionals."
 David W. Orr has stated that the goal of ecological literacy is "built on the recognition that the disorder of ecosystems reflects a prior disorder of mind, making it a central concern to those institutions that purport to improve minds.
 In other words, the ecological crisis is in every way a crisis of education....
 All education is environmental education… by what is included or excluded we teach the young that they are part of or apart from the natural world."
 He also emphasizes that ecoliteracy does not only require mastery of subject matter, but the creation of meaningful connections between head, hands, and heart as well.

 Others have reiterated the urgent importance of ecological literacy in today's world, where young people are faced with escalating environmental challenges, including climate change, depletion of resources, and environmentally linked illnesses.

+Recent studies have highlighted the importance of higher education institutions in advancing ecological literacy through sustainability education.
+A 2024 study discovered that universities are crucial drivers in integrating sustainability into curriculum, research, and campus operations, emphasizing on the idea that sustainability education cultivates values, critical thinking, and interdisciplinary collaboration essential for solving complex ecological problems.